-The 2018 championship chase now heads to Tasmania, and you won’t miss a minute of this exciting motor sports action no matter your schedule when watching it live using a standard or HD TV, as well as internet and mobile streaming options through a Free Trial.
+The 2019 championship chase now heads to Tasmania, and you won’t miss a minute of this exciting motor sports action no matter your schedule when watching the Supercars live at home on your TV, or streaming the races online with a mobile device.

-Round three of the 2018 V8 Supercars Championship heads to Symmons Plains at Launceston for the Tyrepower Tasmania Supersprint.
-The events begin on Friday the 6th of April with a pair of practices, and conclude on Sunday the 8th of April with the 200km race.
+Round three of the 2019 V8 Supercars Championship heads to Symmons Plains at Launceston for the Tyrepower Tasmania SuperSprint.
+The events begin on Friday the 5th of April with a pair of practices, and conclude on Sunday the 7th of April with the 200km race.
 It is one of the longest serving circuits on the Supercars calendar, and includes a couple of hairpin bends that offer a chance for overtaking, albeit leaving no margin for error.

 So don’t miss a minute of the action as there’s no telling who will provide the most popular racing footage this time around, and which driver will claim the top spot when the dust settles on the weekend.

 Live Tasmania Supercars TV: April 5-7 (Sydney time)

 Practice #1 – Friday at 11.50am – Foxtel/Kayo

 Practice #2 – Friday at 2.20pm – Foxtel/Kayo

 Practice #3 – Saturday at 11.10am – Foxtel/Kayo